ComITorg/ComIT_React_Original/README.md

 * Functional components have state using React Hooks
 * To learn more about [React Hooks you can read the official doc](https://reactjs.org/docs/hooks-intro.html)

+##### What is the difference between state and props?

+> props (short for “properties”) and state are both plain JavaScript objects.
+While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).

+* Class components can call setState() function that will `schedule` an update to a component’s state object
+* When state changes, the component responds by re-rendering.

 * [Tutorial - State](http://buildwithreact.com/tutorial/state)

 [6.
 Handling Events](https://reactjs.org/docs/handling-events.html)